 What about software?

-All Windows computers connecting to the ECU network require antivirus and the Cisco NAC software.
+Antivirus is a requirement for Windows computers that connect to the ECU network.
 Apple computers should have antivirus installed, but this is not required as it is for Windows systems.
-Symantec EndPoint antivirus and the Cisco NAC program are available to faculty, staff and students through the ECU Download Center.
+Symantec EndPoint antivirus is available to faculty, staff and students through the ECU Download Center.

 Some programs require specific software that is licensed by ECU, such as statistical software, while some programs can be purchased through the bookstore at educational prices.